 I am a clinical social worker licensed in the state of New York.
 I graduated from Brown University with a bachelor's degree in Sociology and, after two years in the teaching service corps Teach for America, I went on to graduate school at Stony Brook University's School of Social Welfare.
 There, I completed my Master's in Social Work (MSW) in 2003 and PhD in Social Welfare in 2008.
-In May of 2017, I will complete a Post-Master's Certificate in Child and Family Therapy at NYU.
+In 2017, I completed a Post-Master's Certificate in Child and Family Therapy at NYU.

 I regularly present to members of the community about child mental health and wellness topics.
-Please see my CV for a full description of my work experience, academic and community presentations, and published articles.